Memphis Belle

 Tell a friend:

-Matthew 1:18-25
+Matthew 1:18-24

-“Now the birth of Jesus Christ was on this wise: When as his mother was espoused to Joseph, before they were come together, she was found with child of the Holy Ghost.
+“Now the birth of Jesus Christ was on this wise: When as his mother was espoused to Joseph, before they came together, she was found with child of the Holy Ghost.
 [Ghost: Middle English word for “Spirit”] Then Joseph her husband, being a just man, and not willing to make her a public example, was minded to put her away privily [secretly].
 But while he thought on these things, behold, the angel of the Lord appeared unto him in a dream, saying, Joseph, thou son of David, fear not to take unto thee Mary thy wife: for that which is conceived in her is of the Holy Ghost.
 And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins.
-Now all this was done, that it might be fulfilled which was spoken of the Lord by the prophet, saying, Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us. [cf. Isaiah 7:14] Then Joseph being raised from sleep did as the angel of the Lord had bidden him, and took unto him his wife: and knew her not till she had brought forth her firstborn son: and he called his name Jesus [Yeshua].”
+Now all this was done, that it might be fulfilled which was spoken of the Lord by the prophet, saying, Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us. [cf. Isaiah 7:14] Then Joseph being raised from sleep did as the angel of the Lord has bidden him, and took unto him his wife: and knew her not till she had brought forth her firstborn son: and he called his name JESUS [Yeshua].

 These verses tell us two great truths:

-1. Jesus took our nature upon himself and became man.
+1. Jesus took our nature upon himself and became man

 2. His birth was miraculous---his mother was a virgin